8 Must-Have Elements For A Supportive Minimalist Space

 A lot of planning goes into our young ones –making sure they have mental and tactile stimulation that allows creativity.

-Sometimes, we think that we don’t need or deserve those things anymore in adulthood but I 100% don’t think that’s true!
+Sometimes, we think that we don’t need or deserve those things anymore in adulthood, but I refuse to believe that.

 The good news is that you don’t even need a designated zone for creative passions (you can if you want, but it’s not at all necessary for a functional home).